-- The Prison Service
+- BCC Elected Councillor for Adults

+- HMP Bristol

+- Bristol City Council Neighbourhood Services and Housing

+- Adult Education Sector

 - The Crown Prosecution Service

+- Healthwatch

+- South West Ambulance Service NHS Trust

+- Avon Fire and Rescue

 - Care Quality Commission (CQC)

 - Faith groups

+- Bristol City Council Care & Support Children & Families

 - Bodies providing specialist care to adults with severe disabilities and complex needs

-- The wider City Council

 - Representatives of service users and carers

-- Voluntary and Community Sector organisations providing services to adults and families.
+- Voluntary and Community Sector organisations providing services to adults and families including advocates

 The BSAB is composed of senior representatives nominated by each of the member agencies.
-As far as possible organisations will designate named people as their BSAB member so that there is consistency and continuity in the membership of the BSAB.
+Organisations will designate named people as their BSAB member so that there is consistency and continuity in the membership of the BSAB.